takama/k8sapp/README.md

 Sometimes is difficult to decide which HTTP router we should use in our service.
 The interfaces help to adapt routers and switch it between each other without overhead.

+__NOTE: this is optional, standard static router may conform better

 ### httprouter ([Julien Schmidt](https://github.com/julienschmidt/httprouter))

 ```go